BlazingPitchforks/Blazing-Pitchfork-Translations/README.md

 1. Create a user on GitHub.com.
 2. Email us at contact@blazingpitchforks.com telling us the language and your GitHub user name.
 We will create a language file for you to work with.
-3. Download and install git.
-4. Make your translation and push it to GitHub.
+3. Once approved, make your translation and push it to GitHub.
 It will be included with future releases.

 # Contributing to existing translations

-If you think one of the translation is missing pieces or has mistakes or just want to help please follow these steps:
+If you think one of the translations is missing pieces or has mistakes or just want to help please follow these steps:

 1. Create a user on GitHub.com.
-2. Email us at contact@blazingpitchforks.com telling us the language and your GitHub user name.
-We will give you access to the appropriate GitHub repository.
-3. Download and install git.
+2. Edit the specified file and submit a pull request for us to accept

-4. Work with the other translators to improve the translation.
+Make sure to work with the other translators to improve the translation.
 Please try to contact existing translators before changing stuff.
+If you want to constantly update a language send us an email at contact@blazingpitchforks.com and we will give you permission so we don't have to worry about pull requests.

 # How to translate